PeterCamilleri/CX16/docs/vm_layouts.md

 stored in one or more banks of the high ram.
 8. **VM Interpreter** - The W65C02S code that interprets VM code.
 9. The "**kernal**" in flash.
 The system BIOS.

+This layout does nothing to reduce the complexity of multiple address types, but it still saves up to 8K of precious low ram.

+It repeats the complications of option 1B, with the task of getting the required code into the required bank of flash memory.
+Would the bank of flash be static or dynamic?
+In which case we have to search through the banks looking for the correct one?
+Currently all of this is solidly TBD.

+Another potential problem is that the VM interpreter now needs to be less than 8K in length.
+This is probably not a problem but one can never be too certain of that.